 For instance, you can track how many recipients opened your email, how many reacted and purchased a product, who forwarded your email to another person, as well as, who thought your email was spam and chose to unsubscribe from receiving future emails.

 This data can make it a lot easier for your marketing team to deduce which email marketing techniques are producing positive results and which ones that are a waste of your time and effort.

 Once you know this, you can decide how to amend your email strategies so that they can become more effective and produce better results.

 The beauty of email marketing is that once you have identified the content that converts best for your different segments of customers, it is very easy to automate the process.

 This means that you can be able to schedule newsletters and/or emails in advance on a weekly or monthly basis.
-The latest email platforms such as MailChimp, ActiveCampaign or SharpSpring are capable of generating complex workflows to take care of sending emails depending on different triggers.
+The latest email platforms such as MailChimp or ActiveCampaign (Free trial available) are capable of generating complex workflows to take care of sending emails depending on different triggers.

 These triggers can include reacting after a form sign-up, sending a followup email 3 days after a previous one was opened, sending a retention email if a recipient has not viewed your website after 14 days etc.

 Automation will greatly simplify the process for you.
 With this form of email automation, the systems free your time up allowing you to focus on other marketing channels.
 Automating your email process will save you time and money.
 Our CRM and marketing automation specialists can take care of this for you.

 Probably the best factor regarding email campaigns is that they work really fast.
 When you send an email marketing campaign, you normally do not have to wait weeks or months to see the results.

 Once sent, the emails will instantly drop into the inbox of your potential customers.
 They will get to see your offers, read your newsletters or react to an advert in minutes.